bbauska/zombiePolitics/README.md

 transform them.
-Even as the current economic meltdown revealed the destructive and distinctive class character of the fmancial crisis, the idea that the crisis was root­ ed in systemic causes that far exceeded a few bailouts was lost even on liberal econ­ omists such as Paul Krugman,]effrey Sachs, and Joseph Stiglitz.
+Even as the current economic meltdown revealed the destructive and distinctive class character of the fmancial crisis, the idea that the crisis was root­ ed in systemic causes that far exceeded a few bailouts was lost even on liberal econ­ omists such as Paul Krugman,]effrey Sachs, and Joseph Stiglitz.</p>

-Within such economic analyses and narratives of political redemption, the primacy of hope and “critical exuberance” took precedence over the reality of estab­ lished corporate power, ideological interests, and the influence of the military­ industrial complex.
-As _Iudith Butler warned soon after Obama’s victory, “Obama is, after all, hardly a leftist, regardless of the attributions of ‘socialism’ proffered by his conservative opponents. ln what ways will his actions be constrained by party politics, economic interests, and state power; in what ways have they been compro­ rnised already? lfwe seek through this presidency to overcome a sense of dissonance, then we will have jettisoned critical politics in favor of an exuberance whose phan­tasmatic dimensions will prove consequential.”45 In retrospect, Butler’s comments have proven prescient, and the hope that accompanied Obama’s election has now been tempered by not simply despair but in many quarters outright and legitimate anger.
+<p>Within such economic analyses and narratives of political redemption, the
+primacy of hope and "critical exuberance" took precedence over the reality of estab­ lished corporate power, ideological interests, and the influence of the military­ industrial complex.
+As _Iudith Butler warned soon after Obama’s victory, "Obama is, after all, hardly a leftist, regardless of the attributions of ‘socialism’ proffered by his conservative opponents. ln what ways will his actions be constrained by party politics, economic interests, and state power; in what ways have they been compro­ rnised already? lfwe seek through this presidency to overcome a sense of dissonance, then we will have jettisoned critical politics in favor of an exuberance whose phan­tasmatic dimensions will prove consequential."45 In retrospect, Butler’s comments have proven prescient, and the hope that accompanied Obama’s election has now been tempered by not simply despair but in many quarters outright and legitimate anger.</p>

-If Bush's presidency represented an exceptional anti-democratic moment, it would seem logical that the Obama administration would have examined, con­ demned, and dismantled policies and practices at odds with the ideals of an aspir­ ing democracy Unfortunately such has not been the case under Obama, at least up
+<p>If Bush's presidency represented an exceptional anti-democratic moment, it
+would seem logical that the Obama administration would have examined, con­ demned, and dismantled policies and practices at odds with the ideals of an aspir­ ing democracy Unfortunately such has not been the case under Obama, at least up